hatan09/DSAGameManager/README.md

 1. In .Reposotory/Extensions, add QueryableExtensions (copy code)
 2. In .Entities, add BaseEntity (copy code and modify if needed)
 3. In .Contracts, add IBaseRepository (copy code)
+4. In .Api/DataObjects, add BaseDTO (copy code and modify if needed)

 ## Add Mapper service & Create Mapper Singleton
 > Mapper is used to map one class to another one (Ex: UserDTO <-> User)